Academic Camp - Ages 14 -18

 Note: STM Summer is on for summer 2021!

 A program for high school students, entering grades 10, 11 or 12, designed to start next grade level courses or make up/retake courses from the previous year over the summer.
 Integrated study skills and time management topics will ensure students are in a better position to manage the complexity and importance of their junior and senior years.
 To ensure a productive summer, advisors will meet with students and set goals for the summer.

 Students will advance their skills in a sport of their choice, pursue an extracurricular interest in depth, prepare for admissions tests to (i.e. SAT/ACT), participate in the “College Experience” seminar, and experience residential dorm living with friends from all over the country/world.

 “Accelerate” students will take English, math, and one additional course.
 “Recover” students will take two courses (or one course) depending on the specific requirement of their credit recovery needs.
 Both programs will choose one sport and one mini course.

-Sport and Mini-Course Options: Soccer, Basketball, Lacrosse, Directorial debut, Radio Controlled Fun, A pond, a lake, and an ocean (an e-science journey), CPR/First Aid.
+Sport and Mini-Course Options (subject to change based on interest): Soccer, Basketball, Football, Directorial debut, Radio Controlled Fun, A pond, a lake, and an ocean (an e-science journey), CPR/First Aid.